tiagoameller/localhost_poc/README.md

 # localhost_poc
-Delphi PoC how to access to localhost from a https website This PoC shows how to call an action inside a Delphi local executable behind a firewall
+Delphi PoC or how to access to localhost from a https website.<br>
+This PoC shows how to call an action inside a Delphi local executable behind a firewall.

 ## How to run
 1. Find poc.exe in Win32\Release